chenwang07/NifflerDemo/README.md

 Researchers and traders could leverage its ample market data to rebuild the market structure and back-test their trading strategies with the highest accuracy.
 They could receive the notification via either a website or IM app such as WeChat, WhatsApp

-(Currently, the Trade Copilot prod repo is private, it is the demo repo, and the application will be available soon)
+(Currently, the Trade Copilot is under development, it is the demo repo, and the application will be available soon)

 # Design